Mattwwilson34/Mattwwilson34/README.md

 # Hi 👋 my name is Matt Wilson

-### Full-Stack Developer
+### I am a full-stack developer who loves building fast and organized back ends, dynamic front ends, and experimenting with data storage techniques.

-📫 How to reach me: mattwwilson34@gmail.com
+📫 How to reach me: mattwwilson34@gmail.com | www.linkedin.com/in/mattwwilson

 - - -

 I am a full-stack developer with experience in JavaScript, mongoDB, express, react, and node.
 I fell in love with software and computer science after discovering Harvard's CS50 course in 2018.
 In May of 2021, I graduated from Duke Universities Physical Therapy program and began pouring 50+ hours a week into building projects and learning web development from Udemy courses and The Odin Project.
 I currently work full-time as a physical therapist in Durham, NC, and spend most evenings and weekends coding.
 When I am not working as a PT or coding, I enjoy spending time with my wife Lyra and our cat Gotenks and play for the Raleigh Flyers, North Carolina's professional ultimate frisbee team.

-**I am actively seeking full-time employment as a JavaScript developer with experience in mongoDB, express, react, and node.**
+#### I am actively seeking full-time employment as a JavaScript developer with experience in mongoDB, express, react, and node.

 If your company is seeking a passionate software developer to join your team or an individual looking to collaborate on a personal/side project I would love to hear from you!